 Sponsors and Advertising

 I will quite happily accept money from people to contribute to the cost of running the site.
 They sometimes get a banner on the side.
 There’s a PayPal button and everything.
-StorONE, Vembu Technologies and Tintri have contributed to the costs of running the site.
+StorONE, Vembu Technologies and Tintri have contributed to the costs of running the site at various times.

 I’m a member of a number of different social and “influencer” programs.
 This means that I sometimes get early access to information, or free licenses or evaluation software.
 Sometimes I even get the odd shirt.
 These are listed here for your convenience.